-Chairman Mao Zedong, who hailed from spice-loving Hunan province, once said, "You can't be a revolutionary if you don't eat chilies."
-The Hunanese food writer Liu Guochu says Mao loved spice so much he sprinkled ground chilies on slices of watermelon.
+Chairman Mao Zedong, who hailed from spice-loving Hunan province, once said, "You can't be a revolutionary if you don't eat chiles."
+The Hunanese food writer Liu Guochu says Mao loved spice so much he sprinkled ground chiles on slices of watermelon.

 For many years even I thought the cuisine of Hunan was just a more incendiary version of Sichuan cuisine.
 Apparently I am not alone in this viewpoint, as the Chinese themselves are known to feel this way.

 "The Sichuanese are not afraid of chile heat; No degree of hotness will afright [sic] the people of Guizhou, but those Hunanese are afraid of food that isn't hot," goes an old Chinese joke recounted by Fuchsia Dunlop in her Revolutionary Chinese Cookbook, which focuses on recipes from Hunan province.

 But "in fact, Hunanese food is not necessarily hotter than the food of, say, Chongqing," Dunlop told me via e-mail.
 And there's much more to it than heat.

 When the chile first made its way to China from the New World, the Hunanese were one of its earliest adopters in the late 17th century.
 But Hunan food sets itself apart from Sichuanese in two big ways: It doesn't use the tongue-numbing Sichuan peppercorn, and savory dishes lack the sweetness of their Sichuan counterparts.
 "So while the Sichuanese have all kinds of spicy-sweet-savoury combinations," says Dunlop, "including the 'fish-fragrant' and 'garlic paste' flavors, the Hunanese tend to go for bold savory tastes, chile-hot tastes, and sour-hot tastes."